-The Foundation for Financial Planning is the nation’s only 501(c)(3) nonprofit charity solely devoted to supporting the delivery of pro bono financial planning.
-Since 1995, FFP has powered pro bono planning by supporting efforts that link volunteer financial planners to people in crisis or need, providing them with free, quality advice to improve their finances and their lives.
+The Foundation for Financial Planning is the nation’s leading 501(c)(3) charity solely devoted to expanding access to pro bono financial planning for people in crisis or need.
+Since 1995, FFP has powered pro bono planning by supporting efforts that link volunteer financial planners to underserved populations, providing them with free, quality advice to improve their finances and their lives.

 A Long History of Giving Back